 As a result, Recyclezone.org.uk analysed the findings within WRAP’s report ‘Recycling Tracking Survey 2018 Behaviours, attitudes and awareness around recycling’* to illustrate the items homeowners are throwing away when in fact it could be recycled.
 And the results might shock you!

-Interestingly, over half of UK households (54 per cent) put at least one item, perhaps knowingly, in the general rubbish regardless of it being locally collected for recycling.
+Interestingly, over half of UK households put at least one item, perhaps knowingly, in the general rubbish.
+This is regardless of it being locally collected for recycling.
 Whilst a further 76 per cent place one or more items in the wrong bin which cannot be recycled by their local authority.

 Recycle Zone revealed from their analysis that foil is the most commonly thrown in the general bin by a quarter of UK households (25 per cent) regardless of it being recycled.
 Other prominent items UK households’ chuck into the general waste, despite being recyclable include; aerosols, clear plastic trays, plastic cleaners, plastic toiletries, tetra-pak, plastic pots, plastic tubs, cans, paper and plastic drinks bottles.

 However, perhaps more shocking, are the reasons stated for individuals not recycling an item, although it is locally collected.
-Just under a third claim “I’m not convinced everything actually gets recycled by the council”, with a further 20 per cent of households admitting that if the packaging says to ‘check locally if it can be recycled’ they “can’t be bothered” to follow through and find out.
+Just under a third claim “I’m not convinced everything actually gets recycled by the council.”
+While a further 20 per cent of households admitting that if the packaging says to ‘check locally if it can be recycled’ they “can’t be bothered” to follow through and find out.

-And perhaps unsurprisingly given the ‘great British weather’, 13 per cent asserted that the reason they did not recycle was due to the fact they “didn’t want to go outside/to the communal area”.
-With a larger 15 per cent maintaining “It all gets sorted anyway, so it’s up to the council/recycling plant to take out what they don’t want”.
+And perhaps unsurprisingly given the ‘great British weather’, 13 per cent asserted that the reason they didn’t recycle was due to the fact they “didn’t want to go outside”.
+With 15 per cent maintaining: “It all gets sorted anyway, so it’s up to the council/recycling plant to take out what they don’t want”.

 So, what can we do about it?